hcoona/noip-duc/README.md

             [env: NOIP_EXEC_ON_CHANGE=]

     -g, --hostnames <HOSTNAMES>
-            Comma separated list of groups and hostnames to update.
-This may be empty when using group credentials and updating all hosts in the group
+            Comma separated list of groups and hostnames to update

             [env: NOIP_HOSTNAMES=]